-- Keep the money in the tax shelter of the IRA for no more than 5 years.
-By the end of the 5th year following the year of the death of your spouse, you must withdraw it all.
+- Keep the money in the tax shelter of the IRA for no more than five years.
+By the end of the fifth year following the year of the death of your spouse, you must withdraw it all.

 - Distribute the IRA balance using a special IRA table using your spouse's current age each year.

 Note that distributions do not have to begin until the original owner (your spouse) would have turned 70.5 years old.
 If your spouse was younger than you, this allows you to enjoy the additional years of tax-sheltered income and gains you would have enjoyed were they still alive.

 Inherited IRA Scenario 3: If you answered no to the first question and yes to the second, you were not married to the IRA owner and they had already reached the age at which mandatory distributions were required, you need to use a special IRA table using one of the following guidelines: